HSBC logo

 Special offers

-Apply for HSBC Income Goal Deferred Annuity Plan to enjoy up to 13.5% off first-year premium discount.
+Apply for HSBC Income Goal Deferred Annuity Plan to enjoy up to 5% off your premium during the first five years.

 Book now